-Colorectal cancer is the second most common cancer for both genders in Singapore.
-The Division of Medical Oncology from National Cancer Centre Singapore (NCCS) shares seven tips on how to effectively lower your risk.
+Colorectal cancer (colon cancer) is a top cancer for both genders in Singapore.
+The Division of Medical Oncology from National Cancer Centre Singapore (NCCS) shares eight tips on how to effectively lower your risk.

 What is colorectal cancer (colon cancer)?